choiseunghyeon/smartmirror_vue/README_ENG.md

   - **Control**

-    1. Install TeamViewer on rasberry pi and cellphone.

-    2. Run sudo npm run dev and browser(you have to know Let's get started section)

-    3. Control browser which rasberry pi shows with cellphone.

-       Tip. lowering down the screen with two fingers is scroll down
+    1. Start Node.js server

+    2. Hit the url(localhost:3000) and then Use Youtube Functions

+    3. Controller is the browser on your cellphone in this document

-- Introduction
+ - **Basic features**

-  You can controll Widget, Hamburger Menu, Channel List and Youtube with your mouse
+  you can use a few functions in Controller you can change from Youtube to Lamp on the top tollbar

-- Hamburger Menu
+- **Hamburger Menu**

-  a. searching youtube
+  a.
+MostPopular: it shows you popular videos on youtube

-  b. displaying channels that you added

-  c. youtube(minimization): when you click it, youtube video will disappear but sound keep playing

-  d. youtube(removal): it will remove youtube video perfectly

-  e. widget: when you click it, widget(weather, fineDust, Clock) will disappear
+  b.
+My List: it shows you lists you have saved

+  c.
+Youtube Controller: you can controller youtube video with it. it shows you video Time, Title, etc.

+  d.
+SUBSCRIPTIONS: it shows you channel you have saved

-- Weather
+- **Weather (Mirror)**

   it shows today and tomorrow weather summary such as min temperature and max temperature and you will know weather outside with image

-- Clock
+- **Clock (Mirror)**

   it shows Year, month, day and Time

-- FineDust
+- **FineDust (Mirror)**

   it shows you a state of finedust like good, moderate, unhealthy for sensitive groups, unhealthy

-- Youtube
+- **Youtube**
   - Search Function

     a. youtube list that you searched

-    b. if list's scroll hit the bottom then it will show additional youtube list
+    b. if list's scroll almost hit the bottom then it will show additional youtube list

     c. if you click a video of youtube list then the video will display